 Belief: SCSBA believes that state-funded training programs for school boards in districts rated at-risk should be mandatory as part of the effort under the Education Accountability Act to focus on actions that support increasing student achievement.
-The State Superintendent of Education is strongly encouraged to require such programs in any recommendation for school district improvement.
-Rationale: Under state law, state-funded board training is one option to the state superintendent prior to the declaration of emergency in a district labeled at-risk.
-SCSBA believes that board training must be a key element of any recommendation by the State Superintendent regarding district improvement well before the takeover stage.
+The State Superintendent of Education is strongly encouraged to require such programs in any

+Rationale: Under state law, state-funded board training is one option available to the state superintendent prior to the declaration of emergency in a district labeled at-risk.
+SCSBA believes that board training must be a key element of any recommendation by the state superintendent regarding district improvement well before the takeover stage.
 History: adopted 2004; revised 2008, 2011